Watt-level ultrafast 1.75 {\mu}m laser system based on thulium-doped core and terbium-doped cladding fluoride fibers: Introduction

 \section{Introduction}

 Fiber laser systems operating within the short-wavelength infrared region (SWIR).
-(1.0–2.0 {\textmu}m) have attracted significant interest due to their importance in multi-photon microscopy (MPM) \cite{horton2013vivo, wang2018comparing,nomura2020short,murakoshi2022vivo} and and communication systems \cite{sakamoto199635, yamada2013tm3+}.
-In MPM, the nonlinear nature of multiphoton excitation demands high average power, and to stay within safe limits for biological tissues, requires low repetition rate.
-Pulse durations around 200 fs are ideal, as they enhance the probability of simultaneous multiphoton absorption events by a single fluorescent compound \cite{xu2024multiphoton}.
-Therefore, developing a fiber laser system that is both simple and capable of delivering sufficient average power with reasonable pulse duration and repetition rate at 1.75 {\textmu}m is highly desirable.
-The compact and simple design of fiber lasers is favored for easier integration in bioimaging experiments.
-In fluorescence-based MPM, the 1.75 {\textmu}m band is preferred, as it offers a window, where the combined effects of absorption and scattering are minimized in most biological tissues \cite{guesmi2018dual}.
-However, laser development faces a challenge in identifying a suitable gain medium that can operate efficiently within the restricted SWIR and achieve direct pulse generation and amplification with the required output parameters for MPM.
-In Ref. \cite{khegai2018nalm}, high-germania bismuth active fiber was able to operate in the 1.75 {\textmu}m.
-However the pulse duration is too long ($\ge$ 600 fs) for MPM.
+(1.0–2.0 {\textmu}m) have attracted significant interest due to their importance in multi-photon microscopy (MPM) \cite{horton2013vivo, wang2018comparing,nomura2020short,murakoshi2022vivo}, communication systems \cite{sakamoto199635, yamada2013tm3+} and optical spectroscopy \cite{ono2015broadband, wilson2015review}.
+In MPM, the nonlinear excitation process requires high peak intensities, which are achieved using ultrashort laser pulses.
+To avoid photodamage and heating in biological tissues, the average power must be kept low, which can be managed through appropriate choices of pulse energy and repetition rate.
+Pulse durations of $\sim$200~fs are commonly used, as they enhance the probability of simultaneous multiphoton absorption while avoiding the dispersion and handling challenges associated with too short pulses in microscopes \cite{xu2024multiphoton}.
+The compact and simple design of fiber lasers is favored for easier integration in bio-imaging experiments.
+Therefore, developing a fiber laser system that is both simple and capable of delivering sufficient average power with reasonable pulse duration and repetition rate is highly desirable.
+For effective three-photon excitation of most widely used green and red fluorescent proteins, excitation wavelengths within the two spectral windows (at approximately 1.3 {\textmu}m and 1.7 {\textmu}m) are typically used.
+In fluorescence-based MPM, the 1.7 {\textmu}m band is preferred, as it offers a window where the combined effects of absorption and scattering are minimized in most biological tissues compared to the 1.3~{\textmu}m band \cite{guesmi2018dual,takano2025watt}.